What is atopic dermatitis?

 Oral antibiotics.
 These medicines kill bacteria that cause infections.
 Scratching the affected skin can bring bacteria to the area.
 This can lead to infection.
 Always take the antibiotic exactly as prescribed until it is all gone.

 Phototherapy.
 Two types are used to treat atopic dermatitis: ultraviolet (UV) light therapy and PUVA (chemophototherapy).
 Light therapy uses UV light of certain wavelengths to target the immune system.
 It stops the responses that lead to inflammation.
 PUVA therapy combines medicine and phototherapy.
 Phototherapy may be used along with other treatment.
 There are risks and benefits of light therapy.
-Weigh these risks with your healthcare provider.
+Weigh these with your healthcare provider.

 Barrier restoration creams.
 Similar to moisturizers, they help repair the skin and provide moisture.